peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

   scale_x_continuous(labels = dollar_format(), n.breaks = 10)+
   labs(x="Residuals (prediction error)",
        y= "Total occurences",
-       title = "It was more common for the model to overpredict the daily price than underpredict it \nMost data has an error of $30 but there are some outliers of over $100 and under $200", subtitle = "Data is displayed in buckets of $10")
+       title = "Most data has an error of $30 but there are some outliers of over $100 and under $200", subtitle = "Data is displayed in buckets of $10")
 ```